germayneng/DogEncode/README.md

 DogEncode
 ================

 *DogEncode* provides some methods to encode categoical features fast and easy.
-From simple methodology like dummy variables to kaggle's leave one out encoding, this R package will cover them all.
+From simple methodology like dummy variables to Owen Zhang's kaggle famous leave one out encoding, this R package will cover them all.

 ## Installation